Cyclic Objects from Surfaces: Related work

 Notice that $\Delta C_1=\Delta C$.
 Another notion similar to that of the cyclic category is the paracyclic category $\Delta C_\infty$.
-Here the cyclic operators are replaced with the \emph{paracyclic ope\-rators} $\{\tau_n\co n \to n\}_{n\in \N}$, which are isomorphisms satisfying \eqref{compcoccof}-\eqref{tnsigma0}.
+In this setting, the cyclic operators are replaced with the \emph{paracyclic ope\-rators} $\{\tau_n\co n \to n\}_{n\in \N}$, which are isomorphisms satisfying \eqref{compcoccof}--\eqref{tnsigma0}.
 Mutatis mutandi (see Section~\ref{simpcyc}) one defines $r$-(co)cyclic and para(co)cyclic objects in a category.

-The cyclic duality from Section \ref{connes loday dual} descends to the paracyclic category.
+The cyclic duality from Section~\ref{connes loday dual} descends to the paracyclic category.
 Indeed, the key ingredient of proof in \cite{loday98} is the existence of the so called extra dege\-neracies, which only relies on the invertibility of (co)cyclic operators.
 Since the same formulas apply, we abusively denote the paracyclic duality with $L \co \Delta C^\opp_\infty \to \Delta C_\infty$.

-\subsection{Paracyclic and $r$-cyclic objects from braided Hopf algebras}
+\subsection{Paracyclic and $\boldsymbol{r}$-cyclic objects from braided Hopf algebras}